SeanMcP/talks/the-next-generation-of-front-end-architecture/slides.md

 Server-rendered sites

-- Isolated scripts that bring specific interactivity to a site
+- Isolated scripts that bring specific interactivity
 - JavaScript code that is paired with a DOM node
 - JS runs on the client to create the UI in the DOM
-- Powered by jQuery and MooTools
+- Powered by libraries like jQuery and MooTools
-- Current status: Aging
+- Current status: **Aging** 📉

 <!--
 - Like TITLE